- Vermiculite concentrate beneficiation plant (Picture courtesy of Brasil Minerios)

 - Vermiculite dispersions are used in heat and fire resistant coatings, as well as barrier and binder applications (Picture courtesy of Specialty Vermiculite Corporation)

-The Vermiculite Association holds a number of meetings throughout the year and these normally include a Mid-Year Meeting in the Spring and an Annual General Meeting in the Autumn (Fall).
+TVA normally holds a Mid-Year Meeting in the Spring and an Annual General Meeting in the Fall.

 Future meeting details will be posted as soon as they become available.